Tech Titans Help Protect Last Perfect Place In California

 3) Take advantage of green financial products.

 Over the next five years, private investment in conservation is expected to triple.
-Even if you’re not in the position to make a major investment like Hansjorg Wyss’s, you probably do have funds in
+Even if you’re not in the position to make a major investment like Hansjorg Wyss’s, you probably do have funds in low risk holdings, like money markets or other kinds of savings—and they probably aren’t earning remarkable returns.
+There are plenty of “green” financial products to bring into your portfolio, with returns for both you and the environment.

 Take the Conservation Note.
 The first investment-grade retail product focused on conservation, Notes allow investors to lend money to TNC at below-market rates.
 Investors get more than just a financial return.
 The full value of their capital is deployed to support priority conservation projects—like conserving important natural areas, wildlife habitat, and protecting water sources.